Backup solution - rsnapshot¶

 This covers copying the configuration file over.
 The section below on "Configuring rsnapshot" will cover the changes needed in this configuration file.

-In this step, we show how to mount a hard drive, such as an external USB hard drive, that will be used to back up your system.
-This particular step is only necessary if you are backing up a single machine or server, as seen in our first example below.
+In this step, we show how to mount a drive, such as an external USB drive, used to back up your system.
+This particular step is only necessary if you are backing up a single machine or server, as seen in our first example.

 EXT4-fs (sda1): mounting ext2 file system using the ext4 subsystem.